 Meth can be ingested by inhaling, smoking, taking it orally or intravenously.
-The usual dosage is 5 – 10 mg though it can vary depending on the tolerance on an individual.
+The usual dosage is 5 – 10 mg though it can vary depending on the tolerance of an individual.

 An intravenously administered dose readily enters the bloodstream.
-Once meth is in the bloodstream the heart pumps it into the liver where it’s metabolized.
+Once meth is in the blood, the heart pumps it into the liver where it’s metabolized.

 By action of CYP2D6 enzymes found in the liver, it is broken down into un-metabolized meth, major and minor metabolites.
 Amphetamine and 4- hydroxymethamphetamine are the major metabolites while minor ones result from the subsequent break down of amphetamine.

-The drug has a high ability to dissolve in all bodily fluids a quality which allows it to readily pass the blood brain barrier.
+The drug has a high ability to dissolve in all bodily fluids a quality which allows it to pass the blood-brain barrier readily.
 Once in the brain, it triggers an increase in dopamine and serotonin levels.
-Dopamine is the feel good hormones which result into euphoric ‘rush’.
+Dopamine is the feel-good hormones which result into euphoric ‘rush.’
 Serotonin is a neurotransmitter which stimulates the body to be more wakeful and increase physical activity.

 30 – 54% of an oral dose is excreted as un-metabolized meth and 10 – 23% as amphetamine.
 The ratio of renal excretion of meth and its major metabolite amphetamine is approximately 3:1.
 Within 24 hours about 62% of the entire dose should have been eliminated in urine.